membase/ns_server/README.markdown

 # emoxi

-This is the 'smart service' part of the NorthScale Server.
+This is the memcached-protocol router part of the NorthScale Server.

 Originally forked from ememcached.

+## Dependencies

+For development, this emoxi directory should be a sibling directory to the ns_server directory from the github.com/northscale/ns_server project.
+This Makefile assumes this directory configuration.

 ## Quick Start